Addiction Recovery Care founder Tim Robinson indicted in federal court, resigns

 In 2023, ARC applied for an “employee retention credit,” or ERC loan, as part of an IRS program that offered refundable tax credits to businesses impacted by the COVID-19 pandemic.
 Eligible employees could claim the ERC on an adjusted employment tax return for one or more calendar year quarters between March 2020 and Jan.
 1, 2022, the indictment says.

-On July 18, 2025, Robinson sold the rights to the first round of loans to a prospective buyer of the company, the indictment says.
+On July 18, 2025, Robinson sold the rights to the first round of credits to a prospective buyer of the company, the indictment says.
 Under terms of the agreement, the buyer would pay ARC $2.7 million in exchange for the $3.3 million ERC loans, once the IRS cut a check to the company.
 Robinson signed that sale of agreement.

-On July 22, 2025, the buyer wired ARC the agreed amount, but ARC refused to repay the IRS loan amount it had agreed to.
+On July 22, 2025, the buyer wired ARC the agreed amount, but ARC refused to repay the loan amount it had agreed to.
 In September, Robinson was granted a thirty-day extension to repay that loan and if not, ARC would be required to transfer “all of its rights, title, and interest” to the buyer.

 Over the next few months, until November 2025, Robinson continued “to falsely represent” that the initial tax credits were available to buy, and he “continued to conceal that ARC had already sold the same assets” to the first prospective buyer.